brettshollenberger/codecabulary/Hashes.md

 #### As of 1.9, hashes are ordered.

-#### Prefer symbols to strings in hashes.
+#### Prefer symbols to strings as hash keys.
 In fact, never use mutable objects as hash keys.

 		# no zen
 		hash = { 'one' => 1, 'two' => 2, 'three' => 3 }